Compare & Save on Your Property Survey Today

 Listed Building Consent (LBC)

-The planning authority will then contact you to say if they have refused or granted your application.
+The planning authority will inform you if your application has been refused or granted.
 They will consider the best ways of preserving the building and its features.

 What Types of Work Do You Need Consent For on Grade II Listed Buildings?

 You can complete general repairs and maintenance work, as long as you use the appropriate materials.
-However, even small details such as original fittings and garden plants can be covered by the listing.
+Even small details such as original fittings and garden plants can be covered by the listing.

 Here is some of the work you may require consent for when altering a listed building: